 We are currently unable to provide advice and assistance about Wills, Enduring Power of Attorney (EPOA), and Relationship Property; however, we are able to provide you with information and referrals.

-If you are in an unsafe relationship or home situation, please do not hesitate to call us on 04 499 2928 and ask for urgent help.
+If you are in an unsafe relationship or home situation, please do not hesitate to call us on 04 499 2928 and ask for urgent help outside of these session times.
 All of our services are totally private and confidential, and we are here to support you.

 Our specialist family law clinics are held every week at the following times